plotly/plotly.py/doc/python/histograms.md

 #### Type of normalization

 The default mode is to represent the count of samples in each bin.
-With the `histnorm` argument, it is also possible to represent the percentage or fraction of samples in each bin (`histnorm='percent'` or `probability`), or a density histogram (the sum of bars is equal to 100, `density`), or a probability density histogram (sum equal to 1, `probability density`).
+With the `histnorm` argument, it is also possible to represent the percentage or fraction of samples in each bin (`histnorm='percent'` or `probability`), or a density histogram (the sum of all bar areas equals the total number of sample points, `density`), or a probability density histogram (the sum of all bar areas equals 1, `probability density`).

 ```python
 import plotly.express as px